modernweb-dev/rocket/site/pages/40--blog/002--sharing-time/index.rocket.md

 What can you expect in the future?

-➡️ We build this in public and open source
+➡️ We build this in public and open source <br>
-➡️ Partial Hydration / Island Architecture
+➡️ Partial Hydration / Island Architecture <br>
-➡️ Open Graph Images
+➡️ Open Graph Images <br>
-➡️ Search
+➡️ Search <br>
-➡️ Your suggestion 🤗
+➡️ Your suggestion 🤗 <br>

 ---

 To finish up I wanna thank all those awesome projects that inspired Rocket.

-➡️ @buildWithLit for an awesome community, SSR, template literals on steroids, and an effective way to write web components ➡️ @eleven_ty for the data cascade and for being a super honest project
+➡️ @buildWithLit for an awesome community, SSR, template literals on steroids, and an effective way to write web components <br>
+➡️ @eleven_ty for the data cascade and for being a super honest project <br>

 ---

-➡️ @astrodotbuild for bringing the island architecture to the masses - also some docs and examples are ported from it ➡️ next/nuxt as a landmark on features users need
+➡️ @astrodotbuild for bringing the island architecture to the masses - also some docs and examples are ported from it <br>
+➡️ next/nuxt as a landmark on features users need <br>
-➡️ remix for pioneering "back to HTML with React"
+➡️ remix for pioneering "back to HTML with React" <br>